sumurthy/Js-Spec-Gen/markdown/chartseriescollection.md

-# ChartSeriesCollection Object (JavaScript API for Word)
+# ChartSeriesCollection Object (JavaScript API for Excel)

-_Word 2016, Word for iPad, Word for Mac_

 Represents a collection of chart series.